Skip to content

 An unseen veterinarian employs a stethoscope to check the heartbeat of a brown rabbit.Fees and pricing

-It's important you have enough information about the cost of vet care to help you make the right decision for you and your pet.
+It's important you have enough information about the cost of vet care to make the right decision for you and your pet.
 We set out the key things you need to know, and what to ask about.

 Find out more